 5. Help People Remember You & the Services You Provide

-A beautifully designed personalized business card is pocket and wallet friendly, tells people your name and what you do and makes them want to hang on to it.
-People who hang on to your card have a greater chance of actually using the personal card information on it to get in touch with you later.
+A beautifully designed personalised business card is pocket and wallet friendly.
+It tells people your name and what you do.
+It's also eye catching and memorable.
+This creates a greater chance of using the personal card information on it to get in touch with you later.

-Personal Details to Include on Your Personal Business Card
+7 Personal Details to Put on Your Personal Business Card

 1. Your Name

 This is obvious, but still needs to be mentioned.
 Your personal networking cards should contain the name you want clients to identify you by.
 This could be your given name or a name you’ve chosen for professional reasons.

 Regardless of your industry, your card should make clear what your specialty is.
 That is, what service you’re selling.
 Make sure this content is clear and easy to understand.

 3. Contact Details

 You need to provide contact details so the prospective clients can reach you quickly and easily.
 Your contact details can be an email address you’ve created for business purposes and/or a phone number.
 You don’t need to include a physical address unless your services are location based, such as a photo studio.

 If you've got an Instagram, Facebook, Twitter, or other social media account, definitely include your handle on your card.
 Remember though, even though this is a personal card, no one wants to see endless photos of your cat or lunch for the past year.
 So, only share accounts that give information that'll enhance your professional image and show off your skills.